jackdesert/jackdesert.github.io/_posts/2018-07-05-common-challenges-uwsgi-nginx.markdown

 2. Make Python Packages Available to Masquerading User
 3. Getting Nginx Write Access to the Unix Socket

+We will also discuss common pitfalls for each hurdle and how to get past them.

-The code used for this tutorial is available at //github.com/jackdesert/simple-uwsgi-example.
+The code used for this tutorial is available at https://github.com/jackdesert/simple-uwsgi-example.

 Installation (The Easy Part)
 ----------------------------